smartsheet-samples/smartsheet-picker-angularjs/README.md

 * **include-sights:** boolean value of whether sights will be included in the picker

 ## Compatibility
 This was built and tested with AngularJS v.
-1.6.5
+1.6.5 and Bootstrap 3.3.7